phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

     }

 Like said before, ``message_handler()`` is a special hook that Zend extensions may declare to be noticed when another Zend extension get loaded.
-Be carefull however of the order.
+But be careful of the order.
 You must register our "pib" Zend extension first, then another Zend extension (like OPCache) after that, as the ``message_handler()`` is only called when a Zend extension is loaded you obviously need to be loaded before to declare it.
 Chicken and egg.